Best Budget Cruise Lines

 5. Princess Cruises

-If you’re traveling on a budget, and want to get away from the little ones, consider a trip with Princess.
+If you’re traveling on a budget and want to get away from the little ones, consider a trip with Princess.
 The cruise line is owned by Carnival and boasts similarly wallet-friendly rates.
 But unlike its parent company, Princess often caters to travelers 18 and up.

-U.S. News & World Report singled out the cruise line’s “enriching onboard activities” and “versatile itineraries.”
 You’ll also get high-quality service aboard Princess, which says it has approximately one crew member for every two to three travelers.

-Best Bang-for-the-Buck Princess Cruises Trips
+Best Bang-for-Your-Buck Princess Cruises Trip

 In Skagway, Alaska, you can meet (and cuddle with) a lovable team of sled dogs, pan for gold and take a ride on the historic White Pass Railway.
 Or, for something more active, go rock climbing, take a bicycle tour through the rainforest or hit up the ziplines.